gordicaleksa/pytorch-neural-style-transfer/README.md

 ### Content reconstruction

-If we only use the content (perceptual) loss and try to minimize that objective function this is what we get:
+If we only use the content (perceptual) loss and try to minimize that objective function this is what we get (starting from noise):

 <p align="center">
 <img src="data/examples/content_reconstruction/0000.jpg" width="225px">